-The University of Denver's Puksta Scholars Program is a four-year, developmental civic engagement program and intentionally diverse community.
+The University of Denver Puksta Scholars Program is a four-year, developmental civic engagement program with an intentionally diverse community.

-The Puksta Scholars Program requires meaningful commitment to community work; development of civic skills; and the creation of a sustainable community partnerships, mentor relationships, and public work projects.
+The Puksta Scholars Program requires meaningful commitment to community work, development of civic skills, and the creation of sustainable community partnerships, mentor relationships, and public work projects.

 While scholars work on independent or small-group public work projects, they also work together as a larger Puksta community, supporting and mentoring one another, and taking leadership of the program itself in collaboration with CCESL staff.

-In addition, scholars are supported to integrate their academics; personal values, interests, and skills; and career preparation with the development of their civic identity and social responsibility as a global citizen.
+In addition, scholars are supported in integrating their academics, personal values, interests, skills and career preparation, with the development of their civic identity and social responsibility as a global citizens.
 This is accomplished using the community organizing model, and includes curricular and co-curricular personal and civic development training, personal and group critical reflection, and mentoring.

 The University of Denver Puksta Scholars Program works closely with the Puksta Scholars Programs at the University of Colorado Boulder (CU-Boulder) and Colorado State University (CSU) in Fort Collins.
 All three programs are generously funded by the Puksta Foundation.